davidalger/devenv/README.md

 ### dev-web
 This node is setup to run services required to run web applications.
 Nginx is setup to deliver static assets directly and act as a proxy for anything else.
 Apache is setup with mod_php to delivery the web application and sits behind Nginx on an internal port.
 Redis has been setup for a cache data store such that it never writes information to disk.

-Run `./bin/vhosts.sh` to generate vhosts for all sites and reload apache.
+Run `vhosts.sh` to generate vhosts for all sites and reload apache.
+This will be automatically run once when the machine is provisioned, and may be subsequently run from `/server/vagrant/bin/vhosts.sh` on either the host or guest environment.

 By default this node is configured to install PHP 5.6 from Remi's repository.
 Different versions of PHP may be chosen by exporting the `VAGRANT_PHP_VERSION` variable on the command line prior to running `vagrant up` for the first time.
 To switch PHP versions, export the requested PHP version and then run the following to blow away and re-setup your vm: